 There’s a popular adage about what “ASSUME” makes out of you and me.
-But in project management, how well we truly capture and manage our assumptions has ramifications far beyond feeling sheepish.
+But in project management, how well we truly capture and are managing assumptions has ramifications far beyond feeling sheepish.
 One of the greatest issues project teams face today is the ossification of assumptions—the hardening of assumptions into facts without validation.
 This negatively impacts decision making and actions taken by the team, ultimately increasing the risk of failure.
 Yet, assumptions are something we use every day in our lives.

 So how do we identify and mitigate those that could cause our project harm?
 In this blog series, we will review a client case in which the business and project assumptions were so embedded into their corporate psyche they failed to account for vital market and environmental differences.
 The resulting lack of assumptions management discipline led to millions in wasted dollars spent.